This post is also available in: Suomi (Finnish)

 I’ve never been much of a shopper, but I’m really good at buying food and all kinds of kitchen equipment.
+I also love grocery shopping online because I can easily compare the prices of the products plus it’s very convenient especially when I don’t have time to go to a physical grocery store.
 And since I started to blog about food, my interest towards plates, cups, cutlery and whatever that’s pretty and can be fit into a photo with food has gotten onto a whole new level.
 And I think that’s pretty clear if you’d take a look into our cupboards.
 If we’re looking for someone to blame, I think it’s the mini closet we have in our kitchen, that offers way too much space for my impulse buys.
 In the beginning I was able to step in and stand inside the closet, but lately my things have taken over the floor space too.
 Whoops..

 Oh well!
 I’m not going to blaim myself for buying that stuff, as almost all of it is actually really useful.
 The plastic things are unnecessary, but for example my mandoline, juicer and the newest add – spiral slicer – were impule buys but they’re my total favorites and they’ll definitely last long.

 The point of this story about our kitchen closet was to tell about the great find from the top shelf: my waffle maker.
+I remember buying it when it was featured at spicekitchenandbar.com.
 It’s always love at first sight when I remember that it exists.
 ‘Cause really, is there anything better than waffles?

 This waffle recipe is one the few ones I’m making for Urtekram this year.
 The theme for this month was flakes, and I chose to bake with two of my favorites: oat and buckwheat flakes.
 I’ve been a fan of the company’s products for long, as they’ve got loads of high-quality, wholegrain gluten-free products, and a lot of them are organic too, which I love.
 Instead of stacking my pantry with separate bags of flour and flakes, I like to buy only the flakes, as they’re good for a lot of things, and then if needed, I make my own flour by grinding the flakes into flour in my blender.
 Easy, affodarble and space-friendly!